 Life Lesson #1: Learning to Play the Piano Takes Time

+This life lesson that you'll undoubtedly learn from your piano teacher can be applied to almost facet of life.
+When you get started with piano lessons, it's often recommended that you begin slowly; mastering this instrument is not something that can be rushed!
 Your teacher will go over the introductory aspects of music (whole notes, half, quarter, eighth, silent...) during your lessons.
 In fact, your first few lessons will comprise mostly of musical theory and mechanics.
 To illustrate the reason for that, we'll use a sports analogy.

 Have you ever seen a beginner skier or snowboarder on the trails?